 It is not the role of brokers to provide advice on the creditworthiness of those organisations to which public service organisations may lend.
-They may provide information already in the public domain, but may not interpret it.
+They may provide information already in the public domain but may not interpret it.
 The use of brokers is a matter for local decision.
 But it is considered good practice, if their services are used, to ensure that business is spread between a reasonable number of them, and certainly no fewer than two.
-And it is not uncommon for their services to be the subject of a competitive tendering process every few years.